MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Experiments

 \subsection{KTH Human Action}

-The KTH dataset~\cite{schuldt2004recognizing} contains six human actions (walking, jogging, running, boxing, hand waving, and hand clapping), performed by 25 subjects in four different scenarios: outdoors, outdoors with scale variations, outdoors with different clothes, and indoors.
-All sequences are shot on a homogeneous background using a static camera with a frame rate of 25fps.
-The raw sequence is downsampled to a spatial resolution of $160\times120$ pixels, with an average length of 4 seconds.
-In this paper, we choose the categories of walking, jogging, and running, which mainly represent lower body movements at different rates.
-We resize video frames into 128 × 128 pixels and crop the frame based on the text provided in the dataset to ensure that humans always appear in the image.
-We use persons 1-16 for training and 17-25 for testing.
-During the training and testing phase, the sliding window for all actions is 20, and we use 10 frames to predict the next 10 frames, and the stride for walking and jogging is 10 while running is 3.
+The KTH dataset~\cite{schuldt2004recognizing} features footage of six human actions (boxing, running, jogging, walking, hand clapping, and hand waving) performed by 25 subjects across four different settings: indoor scenarios, outdoor scenarios, outdoor scenarios with different clothing, and outdoor scenarios with scaling variations.
+All sequences are captured using a static camera with a 25fps frame rate.
+The footage is then downsampled to a spatial resolution of $160\times120$ pixels, with an average duration of four seconds.
+For our study, we focus on the categories of running, jogging, and walking, which primarily involve varying lower body movements.
+To ensure that human subjects are always visible, we crop frames based on the relevant text in the dataset.
+We interpolate frames into 128 $\times$ 128 pixels to sustain the running of all models.
+We use subjects 1-16 for training and subjects 17-25 for testing.
+During both the training and testing stages, we use a sliding window of 20 for all actions and predict the next 10 frames based on the preceding 10 frames.
+The stride is set to 10 for jogging and walking, while it is set to 3 for running.